 The visit of the Congressional Joint Committee was viewed as a certificate of approval for Pakistan's plans.
-The Prime Minister announced that "four members of the United States Joint Committee on Atomic Energy visited us...
-I am happy to state that the US delegation has not only given us encouragement but has expressed their appreciation of our efforts in this direction.80
+The Prime Minister announced that, 'four members of the United States Joint Committee on Atomic Energy visited us. . . .
+I am happy to state that the U.S. delegation has not only given us encouragement but has expressed their appreciation of our efforts in this direction.80

 The public also was soon provided opportunities to glimpse the dawn of the nuclear age.
-In January 1955 the U.S. ambassador opened a traveling public exhibition on the Atoms for Peace program, created by the U.S. Information Agency.81 The exhibition, occupying 3,000 square feet, used pictures, films and models to show the development and possibilities of nuclear science and technology.
-The show opened in Bahawalapur and was reported to be a "smash hit," with more than 2500 people viewing it within the first two hours of its opening, and as many as 6000 visitors two days later.82 Eventually 50,000 people were reported as have seen it.83
+In January 1955 the U.S. ambassador opened a travelling public exhibition on the Atoms for Peace program, created by the U.S. Information Agency.81 The exhibition, occupying 3000 square feet, used pictures, films and models to show the development and possibilities of nuclear science and technology.
+The show opened in Bahawalpur and was reported to be a 'smash hit,' with more than 2500 people viewing it within the first two hours of its opening, and as many as 6000 visitors two days later.82 Eventually 50,000 people were reported as have seen it.83

-After Bahawalpur the exhibition, now jointly sponsored by the Pakistan Atomic Energy Committee and the U.S. Embassy, moved to Karachi, the capital, where it was opened by Finance Minister Chaudri Mohammad Ali.84 During the two weeks of the exhibition, some 300,000 people came.85 It then went on to Lahore and Peshawar, and toured most of the other major cities, drawing large enthusiastic crowds.
+After Bahawalpur the exhibition, now jointly sponsored by the Pakistan Atomic Energy Committee and the U.S. Embassy, moved to Karachi, the capital, where it was opened by Finance Minister Chaudhri Mohammad Ali.84 It drew an audience of 300,000 people during the two weeks of the exhibition.85 It then went on to Lahore and Peshawar, and toured most of the other major cities, drawing large enthusiastic crowds.
 The atom was now firmly part of the public consciousness of a significant number of urban, middle-class Pakistanis.

-On 11 August 1955 Pakistan and the U.S. signed a five-year Agreement for Co-operation on the Civil Uses of Atomic Energy.
+On 11 August 1955 Pakistan and the U.S. signed a five-year Agreement for Cooperation on the Civil Uses of Atomic Energy.
 The U.S. provided funding for a small research reactor, fissile material to fuel it, an archive of technical reports and papers on many aspects of nuclear science and engineering, and a training program for scientists and engineers.
 By 1961 the newly created Pakistan Atomic Energy Commission (PAEC) had 144 scientists and engineers, who either had already received training abroad or were currently bring trained abroad.
-Among those trained in the U.S. was Munir Ahmed Khan, who would return to Pakistan and in 1972 become chairman of PAEC, with responsibility for launching Pakistan's nuclear weapons program.
+Among those trained in the U.S. was Munir Ahmed Khan, who would return to Pakistan and in 1972 become Chairman of PAEC, and was given the responsibility of launching Pakistan's nuclear weapons program.
 The program took on more urgency after India's May 1974 nuclear weapons test, and continued despite U.S. sanctions and pressure in the late 1970s.
-This pressure was eased after Pakistan joined the U.S. a proxy war against the Soviet Union after its invasion of Afghanistan.
-The program succeeded in the early 1980s and, following additional nuclear tests by India, Pakistan tested its nuclear weapons in May 1998.
+This pressure was eased after Pakistan joined the U.S. in a proxy war against the Soviet Union when it invaded Afghanistan.
+The program succeeded in the early

+1980s and, following additional nuclear tests by India, Pakistan tested its nuclear weapons in May 1998.